 What’s The Quietest Parrot?

-While it’s close between parrotlets and budgies, parrotlets are ever-so-slightly quieter, reaching an average noise level of only 65 decibels.
+While it’s close between parrotlets and budgies, parrotlets are ever-so-slightly quieter, reaching an average noise level of 65 decibels.
 As mentioned, this isn’t far off the level of human speech.

 Parrotlets can’t screech and scream, which makes other parrots noisy.
 Instead, they use a series of chirps to communicate with each other or make their feelings known to humans.

-In particular, Pacific parrotlets are one of the quietest parrot species in the world.
+Pacific parrotlets are one of the quietest parrot species in the world.
 They can repeat simple words and phrases but aren’t good talkers.
 They’re also tiny parrots, so they can’t be as noisy.

 What Are the Least Noisy Parrots?